fabgrid/docs/src/fabacademy/week-02/index.md

 yarn add bootstrap@4.0.0-alpha.6
 ```

-This places bootstrap into the newly created `node_modules` folder.
+This downloads bootstrap to the newly created `node_modules` folder.
 Now we're going to create a SCSS file that loads all the Bootstrap files so jekyll can compile them into a CSS file, that is going to be loaded on all our pages.
 As an entry point we're going to create an `assets/css/main.scss` file, which will be built into `_site/assets/css/main.css` by jekyll (note the different file extensions).

 **assets/css/main.scss**
 ```scss